Freezing and storing embryos

 What is embryo freezing and storage?

-You may consider freezing your unused embryos for the following reasons:
+You may consider freezing your embryos for the following reasons:

-- It gives you the option of using the embryos in future IVF or ICSI cycles, without having to go through the risks, expense and inconvenience of using fertility drugs and undergoing egg collection again.
+- It gives you the option of using the embryos in future IVF or ICSI cycles.

 - If your treatment needs to be cancelled after egg collection (for example, if you have a bad reaction to fertility drugs), you may still be able to store your embryos for future use.

-- You are facing medical treatment, such as for cancer, that may affect your fertility, (embryo freezing is currently the most effective way for women to preserve their fertility).
+- If you have a condition, or are facing medical treatment for a condition, that might affect your fertility (embryo freezing is currently the most effective way for women to preserve their fertility).

 For more information on preserving fertility if you have cancer see:

 You and, if applicable, your partner will need to give written consent for your embryos to be stored.

 Embryos will be created through IVF or ICSI and those of suitable quality will be frozen.